On This Page

 - processingInformation.authorizationOptions. initiator.type

-- Set tomerchant.
+- Set the value tomerchant.

 - processingInformation.authorizationOptions. initiator.storedCredentialUsed